curzel-it/bit-therapy/docs/custompets.md

 `{species.id}_{animation.id}-{index}.png`.

-Indeces can be either 0-based or 1-based, but need to follow an incremental and sequential order.
+Indeces can either start from 0 or 1, but need to follow an incremental and sequential order.
 Names are also case-sensitive.

 For example:
 * `ape_front-1.png`